iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 the iMAPS display; click the three-horizontal-bars icon.

-The following example shows how to display intersections between
+The particular example below shows how to display intersections

-voting precincts and municipal corporate boundaries.
-This is very
+between voting precincts and municipal corporate boundaries, which is

 - Open the